b-kenneth/DataEng_Phase2_labs/README.md

-# 🔧 1.
-Architecture Overview — Design Breakdown
+# 1. Architecture Overview — Design Breakdown

 ![Diagram](images/architecture.png)

-## 📥 Input Data: CSV files uploaded to Amazon S3
+## Input Data: CSV files uploaded to Amazon S3

-**Design Choice:** CSV files for `songs`, `users`, and `streams` are the raw inputs and are manually or programmatically uploaded to a source S3 bucket (e.g. `music-streaming-etl-data`).
+CSV files for `songs`, `users`, and `streams` are the raw inputs and are manually or uploaded to a source S3 bucket to simulate streaming from RDS (e.g. `music-streaming-etl-data`).

-**Why this works well:**
-* S3 is a durable, highly available, cost-effective object store.
-* CSV is a common interchange format; easy to generate and process.
-* Using S3 decouples your data source from your processing logic — making the pipeline more scalable and modular.

-## ⚙️ Orchestration: Amazon MWAA (Managed Workflows for Apache Airflow)
+## Orchestration: Amazon MWAA (Managed Workflows for Apache Airflow)

-**Design Choice:** Airflow is used to orchestrate the pipeline steps — from extract to load — and hosted using MWAA.
+Airflow is used to orchestrate the pipeline steps — from extract to load — and hosted using MWAA.

-**Why MWAA:**
-* No need to manage Airflow infrastructure.
-* Easily integrates with other AWS services like S3, Redshift, and Secrets Manager.
-* Supports retries, logging, scheduling, and task dependencies out of the box.

-## 🗃️ Storage: Processed files saved back to S3 in Parquet format
+## Storage: Processed files saved back to S3 in Parquet format

 **Design Choice:** After validation and transformation, all datasets are saved back into a *processed* S3 bucket (e.g. `music-etl-processed-data`) in **Parquet format**.